 Prime Minister Justin Trudeau pledged to introduce legislation in spring making recreational marijuana legal but also said it would remain illegal until that bill was passed.
 In December 2016, the federal government released a report, which outlined recommendations for legalizing the drug.

 Simran is a Staff Writer at Daily Hive.
 She enjoys writing about culture, society, and politics.
-In her spare time, she drinks too much coffee and listens to a lot of Beyoncé.
-Have a story idea?
 Email her: [email protected]